fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 ```

 But if you allow for passing a controller account in the constructor this is no better than allowing anyone to create their own instance from your code in the first place.
-So we need a different approach.
+We need a different approach.

 ## <a name="hard"/> The hard solution

 If you control the underlying chain you can add a [chain extension](https://use.ink/macros-attributes/chain-extension) that will return the owner of a particular code hash stored on-chain, make it available to your contract and check if the caller is indeed the owner.
-You won't always have that luxury, not to mention that creating, testing and pushing chain updates is, even in Substrate, a very delicate and time-consuming operation.
+You won't always have that luxury, not to mention that creating, testing and pushing chain updates is a very delicate and time-consuming operation.

 Therefore we won't discuss this approach here, instead we will focus on what can be implemented with a smart contract based solution.